Evorlor/Fibonacci/README.md

 # Fibonacci

 Fibonacci number finder, using dynamic programming and recursion.

-This is just for fun.
 Find fibonacci numbers fast.
 Performance improves with use (although negligible).

+This is just for fun.
+It is not really useful or the most practical way to write this.